SHINING A LIGHT: 50 YEARS OF THE AFI

 perspective and academic scholarship.

-Associate Professor Lisa French at RMIT's School of Media and Communication is the co-author of the book 'Womenvision: Women and the Moving Image in Australia' (2003).
+Lisa French is Deputy Dean of Media at RMIT's School of Media and Communication and the co-author of the book 'Womenvision: Women and the Moving Image in Australia' (2003).
 Lisa has served on many industry boards, including the AFI Board and the Melbourne International Film Festival.
 In addition she co-produced the documentary 'Birth of a Film Festival' about the beginnings of MIFF.

 Mark Poole is an award winning filmmaker in both documentary and drama, whose work has been awarded at the AFI Awards, the AWGIEs St Kilda Film Festival and ATOM.
 His most recent documentary “Fearless” about 92-year-old playwright Julia Britton was screened on ABC1.

 Mark’s writing on film has been published in The Age, Metro magazine and Storyline and he is a regular contributor to the online journal Screen Hub.
-He is also Chair of the Australian Writers’ Guild, Victoria.
+He was the Chair of the Australian Writers’ Guild, Victoria from 2007 to 2012, and is a past National Vice President of the AWG.